znewsham/meteor-auto-encrypt/README.md

 Just like the mongo supported AutoEncrypt feature, this package supports `$eq`, `$ne`, `$in`, `$nin`, `$and`, `$or`, `$nor`, `$not` operators with encryption.
 The `$size` and `$exists` operators are passed through un-modified.

 In addition to this - this package also supports querying over encrypted elements of arrays, `$size` only makes sense in this context and is passed through un-encrypted.
-However, the following also works:
+So, the following also works:

 ```js
 collection.configureEncryption({ schema: { "array.$": true } });